DeveloperSenior/gcae-app/README.md

 4. **Run the local application:**

+**NOTE:** Before running the server, make sure to check the following:

+* The S3 environment on AWS is created correctly, see how to configure it [here](#setting-up-s3-environment-on-aws)
-**NOTE:** Before running the server, review the file `.env-example` and turn it into `.env` so that the server takes the initial configuration parameters.
+* The `.env-example` file and convert it to `.env` so that the server takes the initial configuration parameters.

 ```bash
 npm run runDev
 ```